robstave/angular2-training/session-four/page1.md

 </div>
 ```

-note we have a little code at the bottom to inspect both the form model and the component model.
+Nte we have a little code at the bottom to inspect both the form model and the component model.

 When we start the app we see the defaults are filled from the component user property